Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset and Preprocessing.} We conduct experiments on MIMIC-IV-note~\cite{johnson2023mimic}, which contains 331,794 de-identified discharge summaries from 145,915 patients at the Beth Israel Deaconess Medical Center.
-We select 4,000 summaries with clear descriptions, where 3,000 for training and 1,000 for testing.
+\textbf{Dataset and Preprocessing.} We conduct experiments on a subset of MIMIC-IV-note~\cite{johnson2023mimic, goldberger2000components}, which contains 331,794 de-identified discharge summaries from 145,915 patients at the Beth Israel Deaconess Medical Center.
+We select 4,000 summaries, where 3,000 for training and 1,000 for testing.
 From each summary, we extract pre-admission information, including allergies, chief complaint, and history of present illness (HPI), which serves as both the model input and the prompt content for the LLMs.
-For the medical KG, we use concepts, semantic relations, and semantic groups for concepts from the Unified Medical Language System (UMLS)~\cite{bodenreider2004unified}, a resource developed by the National Library of Medicine.
+For the medical KG, we adopt the UMLS~\cite{bodenreider2004unified, UMLS2024AB}, a large-scale resource developed by the National Library of Medicine and structured as a KG with concepts, semantic relations, and semantic clusters (semantic groups).
 Following~\cite{gao2025leveraging}, we focus on SNOMED CT (Systematized Nomenclature of Medicine–Clinical Terms) concepts and use 107 diagnostic-related relations.
-We employ QuickUMLS~\cite{soldaini2016quickumls} as the concept extractor to identify UMLS concepts matched from the patient information and Neo4j for KG querying.
-Table~\ref{tb:data} summarizes the statistics of the UMLS KG and selected discharge data.
+Table~\ref{tb:data} summarizes data statistics.

+\textbf{Keyword Extraction and Concept Matching}.
+We use QuickUMLS~\cite{soldaini2016quickumls} to extract keywords from patient information and map them to UMLS concepts (focus on SNOMED CT).
+The best-matched concept for each keyword is selected.
+Neo4j is utilized to retrieve reasoning paths from the UMLS KG.